 Cosplay Deviants can also custom make or supply you with a costume to use if you are unable to make one yourself.
 Models may NOT use this option for their first set.
 If you need a costume for your first set and do not own one already, we will appoint you to reputable places to purchase one, and you can follow the costume reimbursement plan.
 If you are a Deviant interested in this option, you can e-mail [email protected] with your desired character and it will be reviewed.

 We have photographers that we can refer you to if you would like.
-Cosplay Deviants Staff Photographers are currently available in:
+Cosplay Deviants Staff Photographers are located all over the world.

 What if there isn't a staff photographer near me?

 You are welcome to use any photographer you like, though most of our models don't have a professional photographer they know to use.
 Many of our Deviants have trusted friends take their.